-- U.S. citizen
+- U.S. citizen or eligible non-citizen

 - Federal PELL Grant recipient

-- Full-time enrollment
+- Enrollment of at least half-time (6 units or more)

-- 1st and 2nd undergraduate, and
+- 1st or 2nd year undergraduate, and

 - Completed a rigorous secondary school program of study.

-First year undergraduate students may be eligible up to \$750 per academic year.
+First year undergraduate students may be eligible for up to \$750 per academic year.
 Second year undergraduate students may be eligible for up to \$1,300 per academic year.
-Students must have completed 24 units and 3.0 gpa to qualify for the 2nd year ACG.
+Students must have completed one academic year with a 3.0 GPA to qualify for the 2nd year ACG award.